Written by Branford Walker

 The food in Croatia is reason enough to travel to the country alone.
 The cuisine is bolstered by the abundance of fresh fish in the region, with octopus, squid, and brodetto: a Croatian seafood stew.
 For a drink, the Croatian wines are diverse and rival the larger wine producing countries in terms of quality, while far surpassing them in terms of affordability.
 The locals of Croatia are also fans of drinking grappa and spirits, locally produced and sold, providing the perfect nightcap for the end of a day traveling through the arid Croatian countryside.

 Hiking in Croatia is as unique as the country itself.
 The Croatian national parks, such as the Biokovo national park and Mljet national park, are truly undisturbed areas of nature, featuring inland lakes and breathtaking views of the sea.

 The hiking varies between rocky trails and dirt roads, leading to breathtaking vistas of the sea and large inland lakes.
 The Croatian mountains have their own majesty due to their proximity to the sea.
 The peak Svet Ilja is a destination popular for Croatian hikers and climbers.

 Why You Should Book Now

 Croatia is a country draped by history, mythic mystery, and natural beauty.
-It is a country unlike any other, with a turbulent modern and ancient history – defined by the land conflicts surrounding both Yugoslavia and previously the Ottoman empire, that has grown into a peaceful and truly magical destination that should be on any adventurer’s bucket list!
+It is a country unlike any other, with a turbulent modern and ancient history.
+It was defined by the land conflicts surrounding both Yugoslavia and previously the Ottoman empire.
+Croatia has now grown into a peaceful and truly magical destination that should be on any adventurer’s bucket list!